Bitwise operators let you manipulate data directly at the bit level.

 Bitwise Calculator

-Enter two numbers and see the result of each bitwise operation.
+Enter two numbers to see the result of each bitwise operation.

 What is the result of 0b1100 & 0b1010?